Eternal feminine: Margaret Fuller

 The right to pursue self-culture (Bildung) regardless of sex, race, or social position was at the heart of the project of nineteenth-century New England Transcendentalism.
 "Self-culture," declared Transcendentalist lecturer John Albee in 1885, "must be held up and measured on the Goethean plan."
+He was the husband of Harriet Ryan Albee, the founder of Channing Home (Boston).
 In her book Woman in the Nineteenth Century (1845), feminist Transcendentalist Margaret Fuller praised Goethe's portrayal of women in his writings: "He aims at a pure self-subsistence, and free development of any powers with which they may be gifted by nature as much for them as for men.
 They are units [individuals] addressed as souls.
 Accordingly, the meeting between man and woman, as represented by him, is equal and noble."
 In her essay "Goethe" (1841), Fuller had written, "Goethe always represents the highest principle on the feminine form."
 The prime example of that is the eternal feminine.

 For Fuller, "man and woman... are the two halves of one thought....
 I believe that the development of the one cannot be effected without that of the other."
 Furthermore, "male and female... are perpetually passing into one another....
 There is no wholly masculine man, no purely feminine woman."
 She expressed this idea in terms drawn from classical mythology: "Man partakes of the feminine in the Apollo, woman of the masculine in the Minerva."
 One of the most warlike of the classical goddesses, Minerva embodied a fierce independence.
 Fuller had no doubt that women were thoroughly capable of being sea-captains or military leaders and that there would one day be "a female Newton".